theprotein/mad-mark/README.md

 };
 ```

-You use this data in your temomplates without any problem.
+You can use this data in your temomplates without any problem.

 ## Helpers